About Lady of the Sea

 Mrs. Ena Leonard, a Golden Meadow Town Council member, Representative Richard “Dick” Guidry and Mayor Alex Plaisance took on the formidable task of organizing the large amounts of paperwork required to gain the designation of Hospital District No. 1.
 In those days, funding had to be requested by a municipality.
 Since Golden Meadow was the only incorporated municipality in the South Lafourche area, the first address of record was the Golden Meadow Town Hall.

-Throughout the years, 9 different administrators and over 40 different members of our Board of Commissioners have provided leadership to Lady of the Sea Hospital.
+Throughout the years, 10 different administrators and over 40 different members of our Board of Commissioners have provided leadership to Lady of the Sea Hospital.
 These people all played an important role in continuing to provide the best medical care to the residents of South Lafourche.
-From recruiting physicians and acquiring state of the art equipment to more complex issues such as continually evolving medical standards and expansion through our off-site medical clinics and pharmacies, the leaders of Lady of the Sea General Hospital have kept our original mission in site – to provide expert medical care to the residents of South Lafourche in a local facility.
+From recruiting physicians and acquiring state of the art equipment to more complex issues such as continually evolving medical standards and expansion through our off-site medical clinics and pharmacies, the leaders of Lady of the Sea General Hospital have kept our original mission in sight – to provide expert medical care to the residents of South Lafourche in a local facility.

 At the end of August 2021, our hospital main building sustained significant damage for Hurricane Ida, a category 4 hurricane that impacted the South Lafourche community.
 On Monday, August 30th, our main hospital was forced to close temporarily, while we reestablished our presence in another building on our main campus.
 On Thursday, September 2, 2021, Lady of the Sea reopened our rural health clinic and community pharmacies to be able to provide healthcare and prescription medication to the South Lafourche community.
 Electricity was provided by a generator, and water was brought in on a portable unit.
 On September 11, 2021, Lady of the Sea reopened as a hospital providing ER, Radiology, Lab and Cardiopulmonary services directly across the street from our hospital building.